leigler/f18webadvanced/assignment4.md

 # [X](/)
 # Assignment 4: Final

+## Week 4
+For next class (December 7):
+- Design: Take today&rsquo;s feedback and use it to refine your design.
+Consider feedback on the site&rsquo;s flow, usability, and visual strategy.
+- Development: Your API call should be returning and placing content into your site.
+Spend the next week refining your design and, if you haven&rsquo;t already, introducing responsive CSS values and `@media` [queries](https://medium.com/beginners-guide-to-mobile-web-development/media-queries-54a1a463356f).

 ## Week 3
 For next class (November 30):
 - Continue developing your project&rsquo;s design.
 Complete a browser-based (built with HTML/CSS/Javascript) prototype of your site so that we can begin to iterate on the UI over the final few classes after break.